 Re-Sending the Load Confirmation

-At any point after sending out the initial Load Confirmation, you can re-send the email by clicking on the status button and selecting the ‘Resend Email’ button that appears in the pop-up window.
-This will open up the same email dialog as when you first sent the confirmation, allowing you to send it again (or send it to a new email address if necessary.)
+After sending out the initial Load Confirmation, you can re-send the email by clicking on the status button and selecting the ‘Resend Email’ button that appears in the pop-up window.
+This will open up the same email dialogue as when you first sent the confirmation, allowing you to send it again (or send it to a new email address.)